 To enable and support the work of the ELCA in a way that is consistent with its vision, decision-making processes and constitution, the Church Council’s ongoing work includes:

-The Church Council with its day-to-day responsibilities is a vital aspect of how we strive to do God’s work in the world with thoughtfulness, integrity, respect and partnerships that share a common vision.
+The Church Council is a vital aspect of how we strive to do God’s work in the world with thoughtfulness, integrity, respect, and partnerships that share a common vision.